ColDog5044/ColDog5044.github.io/_posts/2025-12-23-How-to-Setup-Domain-Controllers-Pt4.md

 10. **Password Replication Policy**:
     - **Allowed**: Add security groups whose credentials can be cached (e.g., branch office users)
     - **Denied**: Keep default denied groups (Domain Admins, Enterprise Admins, etc.)

+> **Understanding Password Replication Policy (PRP):**
+> The PRP controls which user credentials are cached on the RODC.
+In production, you'd add groups like "Branch Office Users" to the allowed list.
+For homelab purposes, you can create a test group with a few user accounts to experiment with credential caching.
+>
+> **Homelab Exercise**: Create a group called "RODC Test Users", add a test user to it, and add this group to the allowed list.
+Later, you can verify if credentials are cached using PowerShell commands we'll cover.
+{: .prompt-tip }

 11. Click through to complete the pre-staging.

 ### Alternative: Pre-Stage via PowerShell